 Western Forests Products Inc. (TSX: WEF)

 Western Forests Product is a global company that excels in the provision of high-quality construction-grade building products.
-With several countries gravitating towards wood for construction purposes, Western Forests’ stocks are on the rise.
+Western Forests’ stocks are rising with several countries gravitating towards wood for construction purposes.

 The company excels in several types of wooden infrastructure, such as outdoor construction, wooden panelling, and fencing.
 The company produces natural, high-quality wood that is biodegradable for all of its construction purposes.
 It mainly obtains wood from sustainably managed forests.

-Western Forests provides an impressive range of wood-related products, especially to the construction industry, in both Europe and North America.
+Western Forests provides an impressive range of wood-related products in Europe and North America, especially to the construction industry.
 With the recent hike in housing prices across the US, analysts expect Western Forests to profit from their lumber business.

 Although lumber prices have stopped their upwards trajectory, they are still much higher than last year.
-This has proved to be very profitable for forestry companies that specialize in construction-grade lumber, such as Western Forests.
+This has proved very profitable for forestry companies specializing in construction-grade lumber, such as Western Forests.
 As a result, their cash flow has substantially increased, and their long-term prospects look much more promising now.

 This stock is currently trading at $2.12 at 2:43 pm PDT.
 The strong P/E ratio in multiples of 4 (4.40 to be exact) has urged several investors to invest their money in this company.